Mary Todd bolsters relationships with Hispanic families

-Several other elementaries are also offering the Latino Literacy Project this school year: Arlington, Booker T. Washington, Coventry Oak, Deep Springs, Mary Todd, Russell Cave, and Yates.
-Mattingly recalled leading the program last fall at Russell Cave, where almost three-quarters of the students are Hispanic.
-“It was a great place for parents to come and talk about their kids and shared struggles,” she said.
+Last fall Mattingly led a similar program at Russell Cave Elementary, where almost three-quarters of the students are Hispanic.
+“At Russell Cave, it was a great place for parents to come and talk about their kids and shared struggles,” she recalled.
 “It really built a bond and opened more doors for participation.”

 The staff at Mary Todd is counting on that, too.